15 Best Things to Do in Palatka (FL)

 Blue Crab Festival

-The Blue Crab Festival takes place over Memorial Day weekend annually.
-In addition to a variety of amazing seafood and events, it features arts and crafts, live entertainment, and tons of family-friendly activities.
+In addition to a variety of amazing seafood, it features arts and crafts, live entertainment on two stages, and tons of family-friendly activities.

 6. Bronson-Mulholland House